 - team building activities

 - continuing professional development & training

-Our fundraising core competencies programs and training can be provided as a short refresher during your staff meetings, as half- or full-day programs, or as part of a customized staff retreat that includes strategic planning for your organization’s future.
+Our fundraising core competencies programs and training can be provided as a short refresher during your staff meetings, as half- or full-day programs, or as part of a customized team retreat that includes strategic planning for your organization’s future.

 Sara has been designated as a Master Trainer in Fundraising by the Association of Fundraising Professionals.

 Fundraising Core Competencies Topics:

 This program will cover the basics of fundraising including creating a development plan, crafting a case for support, designing quality solicitations and providing meaningful stewardship.
 Many staff members, across multiple departments, are called on to be a part of development, but few have a background that prepares them.
 Using a participatory approach, we will cover the basic terms of fundraising and strive to prepare each person to maximize their effectiveness in fundraising for your organization.
 This program is targeted to staff members with limited experience in fundraising.

 Creating a Fundraising Plan

 During this highly interactive session your staff will learn the value and importance of creating and implementing a workable fundraising plan.
 We will work through the six steps critical to a successful fundraising plan, using both worksheets and activities, and begin a working draft of a fundraising plan.
 Participants will be encouraged to actively participate with questions and there will be ample opportunities to share with each other.